 Immediately we’d think of the unseemly history of her people.
 We’d recall that when the weary Israelites were journeying to the Promised Land, the people of Moab lured them into sexual immorality and worshiping idols (Numbers 25:1).
 From that point on, the name “Moabite” was associated with lewdness, even more disgusting because it was how they worshiped their false gods.
 God even declared that the Moabites were barred from being a part of the assembly of Israel in Deuteronomy 23:3.
 Was their crime ever forgivable, we’d wonder?

 Then we’d recall their origins in Genesis 19:30-38, in the not-so-nice story of Lot and his daughters.
 After Sodom and Gomorrah were destroyed, they got their father drunk so that they could become pregnant by him, since their husbands had refused to leave the city and died.
 One gave birth to a son named Moab, and he became the father of the Moabite people.
 A-hah, we’d say!
-In ancient thinking, the character of a family was thought to be defined by its ancestry.
+In ancient thinking, the character of a family was assumed to be defined by its ancestry.
 If your fathers were warriors, you were a warrior.
 If your ancestors were immoral, you’d likely be the same way too.

 Keeping these ideas in mind, now let’s turn to Ruth.
 She was a Moabite woman who had returned to Israel with her mother-in-law after her husband died.
 An ancient listener would immediately wonder, was she as immoral as those who came before her?
 She said that she would worship the God of Israel, but would God ever accept her?